IBM/infra-to-app-with-landing-zone/docs/about/20-vpc-landing-zone.md

-# VPC Landing Zone
+# VPC landing zone

-IBM VPC Landing Zone (also referred to as "SLZ" for Secure Landing Zone) is [Infrastructure-As-Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) automation that enables you to create a fully customizable VPC environment within a single region.
-The VPC Landing Zone is implemented in Terraform and automates the provisioning, configuring, and integration of several services that participate in the realization of a compliant VPC-based topology that is aligned with the documented [IBM Cloud for Financial Cloud Services Framework](./about/10-fs-cloud).
+IBM VPC landing zone (also referred to as "SLZ" for secure landing zone) is [Infrastructure-As-Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) automation that enables you to create a fully customizable VPC environment within a single region.
+The VPC landing zone is implemented in Terraform and automates the provisioning, configuring, and integration of several services that participate in the realization of a compliant VPC-based topology that is aligned with the documented [IBM Cloud for Financial Cloud Services Framework](./about/10-fs-cloud).

 The automation is available as a set of [Terraform modules on GitHub](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone).
 The automation creates and configures all of the resources necessary to create a secure and compliant topology:
 - A resource group for cloud services and for each VPC